 Who does Appendix FM apply to?

-It also acts as guidance for the Home Office to ensure a balance between right to respect for private and family life under Article 8 of the European Convention on Human Rights (ECHR) and the following four factors:
+Appendix FM also acts as guidance for the Home Office to ensure a balance between the right to respect for private and family life under Article 8 of the European Convention on Human Rights (ECHR) and the following four factors:

 - The legitimate aims of protecting national security, public safety and the economic wellbeing of the UK

 - The protection of the rights and freedoms of others.

 You can only apply for a family-based visa under Appendix FM if you are related to or in a relationship with either:

 - A person settled in the UK, or

 - A person in the UK with limited leave as a refugee or someone granted humanitarian protection.

 The specific rules relating to eligibility vary depending on the nature of your relationship to the family member in the UK.
 Typically, you can only apply on the basis of family life and your relationship with a qualifying person as either their:

 - Partner (spouse, civil partner or unmarried partner)